joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 <br>
 <br>
 What is the Gene Ontology?<br>
-The [Gene Ontology](http://www.geneontology.org "") (GO) provides structured, controlled vocabularies and classifications of many domains of molecular and cellular biology.
+The [Gene Ontology](http://www.geneontology.org)provides structured, controlled vocabularies and classifications of many domains of molecular and cellular biology.
 It is divided in three separate ontologies: biological process (e.g., signal transduction), molecular function (e.g., catalytic activity) and cellular component (e.g., ribosome).
 These ontologies are structured as a directed acyclic graph (a hierarchy with multi-parenting) connecting GO terms which represent all the different molecular and cellular functions.

 ![](images/GOexample.png)